-The dioecious actinomorphic flowers are arranged in racemes.
+Coccoloba uvifera is dioecious.
+The incomplete, imperfect, actinomorphic flowers are arranged in racemes.
 The inflorescence is longer than the length of the leaves.
 The calyx has 5 green sepals.
 The corolla has 5 whitish petals.
 There are 8 stamens.
 In staminate flowers the stamens are fertile and are 3 times the size of the infertile ovary.
 In carpellate flowers the stamens are infertile and shorter than the ovary.
 In both types of flowers the calyx, corolla, and stamens are fused to form a shallow hypanthium.
 At the base of the hypanthium are nectaries.
 The ovary is superior with a single locule.
 The fruit is a drupe that turns reddish-purple at maturity and occurs in large long clusters.

-Distribution in Bahamas/Globally: Coccoloba uvifera occurs on all island groupings within the Bahamian Archipelago as well as southern Florida, the Caribbean region, and tropical and subtropical Central and South America.
+Distribution: Coccoloba uvifera occurs on all island groupings within the Lucayan Archipelago as well as southern Florida, the Caribbean region, and tropical and subtropical Central and South America.
 It is now grown throughout the world.

 Medicinal/Cultural/Economic usage: Coccoloba uvifera is used in the Bahamas to treat gastrointestinal problems.
 (A drink made from boiling all the parts of the plant together are used to treat diarrhea).
 The leaves can be used as a compress for boils.
 Putting the leaves on a person’s head is said to stop headaches.